Blog>Trade>Starting a Business>How to start a window cleaning business

 Finances

-Keep track of any financial records (bookkeeping) including money coming in and going out of your account.
+Keep track of any financial records, including money coming in and going out of your account.
 This will help when it comes to paying taxes and National Insurance.

-Don’t worry, running your company finances can be tricky and if that part of starting your business is something you need extra support with, we’d recommend hiring an accountant, undergoing training, or reading online guides for more details.
+Running your company finances can be tricky.
+So, if you’re worried, we’d recommend hiring an accountant, undergoing training, or reading online guides for more details.

 Tools and equipment